-A business that was in the process of starting operations and had purchased fixed assets, inventory, etc., that was subsequently damaged or destroyed by the disaster is eligible.
-This is true even if that business had not actually "opened its doors" before the disaster occurred.
+A business that was in the process of starting operations and had purchased fixed assets, inventory, etc., and was subsequently damaged or destroyed by the disaster is eligible.
+This is true even if that business had not actually "opened its doors" prior to the disaster.
 Acceptable documentation includes 1.)
 Receipts or contractual agreements for inventory or machinery and equipment purchases; and 2.)
 Advertisements, employment classified ads, etc.